houssam-05-ctrl/fraud_detection/README.md

 ## 7. How to Set Up and Run

 ### Step 1: Clone and Navigate
-Navigate to the project workspace:
+Navigate to the project workspace: ( my path )
 ```bash
 cd /Users/elbakkourihoussam/fraud_detection
 ```